-An AR communication app that predicts emotions based on facial expressions, body language, and biosignals, enhancing communication for individuals with social communication difficulties.
-In this embodiment, the AR communication app utilizes phone sensor data, biosignals, and machine learning algorithms to detect the user's emotions and provide real-time feedback on their conversation partner's emotional state.
+An AR communication app that predicts or estimates emotions based on facial expressions, body language, and biosignals, enhancing communication for individuals with social communication difficulties is provided.
+In this embodiment, the context subsystem utilizes phone sensor data, biosignals, and machine learning algorithms to detect the user's emotions and provide real-time feedback on their conversation partner's emotional state.
 The app is valuable in contexts where individuals with social communication difficulties require additional support in understanding their conversation partner's feelings.
+The background material may include data about previous interactions with conversation partners.
 The system can provide personalized feedback to the user, helping them to adjust their communication style to better connect with others.
+In one embodiment, the output of the language model is a set of suggestions that are rendered into private audio for the user.
+In other embodiment, the output is visually rendered into a heads-up display.
+In yet another embodiment, the output is rendered into a multimodal feedback that expresses an affect grid coordinate to the user using a mixture of output modalities (e.g. valence is mapped to an auditory pattern and arousal is mapped to a haptic pattern).